githubartema/Steel-Defect-Segmentation/readme.md

 ## Plan of research
 First, let's identify the main architecture.
-UNet is obviously better for this problem than Mask R-CNN.
+UNet is a bit better for this problem than Mask R-CNN.
+It is enough to complete the task, without the need to use more complex instance segmentation like Mask R-CNN.
 I've conducted a research on several Kaggle kernels and papers from sources like arxiv.com.

+So:
  - Architecture: UNet
  - Encoder: EfficientNet-B3,B4; ResNet-50
  - Loss function: DiceBCELoss, TverskyLoss (alpha=0.1, beta=0.9)